 Purchasing a clinical examination textbook is strongly recommended.
-Some suggestions:

-Bates' Guide to Physical Examination and History Taking 13th Ed.
-(Bickley): this text will be referenced to in lectures and is an introductory text to history taking and physical exam skills, with some clinical correlations.
-Available from the University of Saskatchewan Bookstore:

-https://shop.usask.ca/CourseSearch/?course[0]=UOFS,201809,MED,MEDC113,01&
+Suggested reference texts:

-Clinical Examination: A Systematic Guide to Physical Diagnosis 8th Ed., Vol 1 & 2 (Talley and O'Connor): this text is an introductory text to history taking and physical exam skills, and also serves as a reference for clinical correlation with various disease processes.
-Available from the University of Saskatchewan Bookstore.
+- 1. Bates' Guide to Physical Examination and History Taking 13th Ed.
+(Bickley): this text will be referenced in lectures and is an introductory text to history taking and physical exam skills, with some clinical correlations: - Hardback copy: Available from the University of Saskatchewan Bookstore (shop on-line at: U of S Bookstore My Textbooks - E-book (on-line): Available through Health Sciences Library at: (Note: availability may change throughout term) Bates Guide to History Taking and Physical Exam 13 Ed (Bickley) - 2.
+Clinical Examination: A Systematic Guide to Physical Diagnosis 8th Ed., Vol 1 & 2 (Talley and O'Connor): this text is an introductory text to history taking and physical exam skills, and also serves as a reference for clinical correlation with various disease processes: - Paperback copy: Available from the University of Saskatchewan Bookstore (shop on-line at: U of S Bookstore My Textbooks - E-book (on-line) Available through Health Sciences Library at: (Note: maximum of 3 users at a time may limit availability) Clinical Examination 8th Ed (Talley and O'Connor)

-Online Resources:
+Supplemental Online Resources:

-Undergraduate Diagnostic Imaging Fundamentals E-Book: the Undergraduate Diagnostic Imaging Fundamentals, by Dr. Brent Burbridge (MD, FRCPC) is an e-book resource to augment the presentation for imaging of common clinical conditions.
+- 1. Bates' Visual Guide to Physical Examination A supplemental resource with video demonstrations of various physical exam techniques relevant to Clinical Skills I. - 2.
+University of Toronto Clinical Skills Videos A supplemental resource of video demonstrations of various physical exam techniques relevant to Clinical Skills I. - 3.
+Undergraduate Diagnostic Imaging Fundamentals E-Book by Dr. Brent Burbridge (MD, FRCPC) is an e-book resource to augment the presentation for imaging of common clinical conditions.
 Guiding principles related to minimizing radiation exposure, requesting appropriate imaging, and static images are enhanced and discussed.
 Additionally, users can access other imaging from the Dicom viewer (ODIN) to further advance their experience with viewing diagnostic imaging pathologies.